scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 The default text representation for SCION AS numbers is very similar to IPv6 (see {{RFC5952}}).
 It uses a 16-bit colon-separated lower-case hex encoding with leading 0's omitted: `0:0:0` to `ffff:ffff:ffff`.

-In SCION, the following modifications apply:
+In SCION, the following rules apply:

 - The `::` zero-compression feature of IPv6 is NOT allowed.
 The feature has very limited use in a 48-bit address space and would only add more complexity.
 - A range of AS numbers can be shortened with a notation similar to the one used for CIDR IP ranges ({{RFC4632}}).
 For example, the range of the lowest 32-bit AS numbers (0-4294967295) can be represented as `0:0:0/16`.